BLOCK-AID/github-actions-template/README.md

 # github-actions-template
-Templates for GitHub Actions
+Triggers for GitHub Actions with Reusable Workflows
-#

 ## Events that trigger workflows
 Workflow triggers are events that cause a workflow to run.
 These events can be:

-+ Events that occur in your workflow's repository using event activity types & filters
++ Events that occur in your workflow's repository using event activity types & filters such as:
+    + Pull Request
+    + Semantic versioning (tags): major.minor.patch
+    + Labels
 + Events that occur outside of GitHub and trigger a repository_dispatch event on GitHub
-+ Scheduled times
++ Scheduled times (cron)
 + Manual
 ## Prerequisites
 ### Secrets
 You need to add the following secrets to GitHub Settings under Organization Secrets (recommended) for that repos: